J-O-B/portfolio/README.md

 *Content Requirements:*
 >Provide additional information which does not fit on a CV, such as a longer about me section and example areas "products" I can provide to a business or project partner.
->View my projects, repositories and skills.
+>View my projects, repositories, and skills.

 3. Structure:
 > * A single-page layout.